KunaalNaik/DSM_L0_ChatGPT_Classification_Blueprint/README.md

 3 - Fit Instance – X_train.
 4 - Transform – X_train, X_val, X_test.

+- Do the same for Categorical but with constant
+- Do the same for numerical using StandardScaling
+- Do the same for categorical encoding using Ordinal Encoding

 ### 9/ Build Model and Make Predictions
 >Write a code to build Logistic Regression Model.